Passions of Desire

 Related Scripture

-“Let love be genuine.
-Abhor [hate] what is evil; hold fast to what is good.” — Romans 12:9 (ESV)
+“Let love be genuine; hate what is evil; hold fast to what is good.” — Romans 12:9 (NRSVue)

-“Delight yourself in the Lord, and he will give you the desires of your heart.” — Psalm 37:4 (ESV)
+“Take delight in the Lord, and he will give you the desires of your heart.” — Psalm 37:4 (NRSVue)

-“Another angel, a second, followed, saying, ‘Fallen, fallen is Babylon the great, she who made all nations drink the wine of the passion of her sexual immorality.’” — Revelation 14:8 (ESV)
+“Fallen, fallen is Babylon the great, that made all the nations drink the wine of her licentious passion.’” — Revelation 14:8 (NABRE)

-“But each person is tempted when he is lured and enticed by his own desire.” — James 1:14 (ESV)
+“Rather, each person is tempted when he is lured and enticed by his own desire.” — James 1:14 (NABRE)

-“The desire of the righteous ends only in good, the expectation of the wicked in wrath.” — Proverbs 11:23 (ESV)
+“The desire of the righteous ends only in good, the expectation of the wicked in wrath.” — Proverbs 11:23 (NRSVue)

-“A joyful heart is good medicine, but a crushed spirit dries up the bones.” — Proverbs 17:22 (ESV)
+“A joyful heart is the health of the body, but a depressed spirit dries up the bones.” — Proverbs 17:22 (NABRE)

 Related Quotes